dagamdev/fullstackopen-course/part4/bloglist/README.md

-# Solution to exercise 4.1 to 4.23 - Phonebook server
+# Solution to exercise 4.1 to 4.23 - Blog list server
 Full Stack open course

 In this part of the course, I developed the REST API for blogs with token authentication.
 To create a blog or delete it, the access token is required to perform the action.
 To obtain the token, a POST request is made to the /api/login route with the username and password of the user.